-The Office of the Ombudsman has jurisdiction to investigate complaints about the administrative conduct of executive branch agencies, including the Department of Assessments and the Sheriff's Office.
-The Ombudsman’s authority and jurisdiction are detailed in King County Code 2.52.
+The Office of the Ombuds has jurisdiction to investigate complaints about the administrative conduct of executive branch agencies, including the Departments of Assessments and Elections, and the Sheriff's Office.
+The Ombuds authority and jurisdiction are detailed in King County Code 2.52.
 We investigate complaints that assert a County agency or employee is acting in a manner that is unfair, arbitrary, inconsistent, or contrary to law.

 We do not have the authority to investigate the administrative conduct of:

 - Members of the Metropolitan King County Council and their staffs

 - The King County Executive and his/her personal staff

 - Any private business or non-profit agency

 Complaint Investigation and Resolution

 The majority of complaints are resolved through information and referral, or assistance and facilitation.
 Complaints that we are unable to resolve with staff-level inquiries are handled as complaint investigations, which are summarized and sent to the subject agency director for review and response.

 Complaint investigations seek to: (a) determine if the complaint was substantiated or unsubstantiated, (b) make recommendations to the department for improved practices or policy changes, and (c) resolve the problem.

 We are not an office of first recourse.
 We recommend that customers try to resolve their issue with the agency before contacting our office.
 Please refer to the Problem Solving Tips below for some pointers.
 The Ombuds office is also available for coaching and guidance in problem solving procedures and techniques, if you need additional help.